-I am always interested about investments that perform very well for long periods of time.
+I am always interested in investments that perform very well for long periods of time.
 I periodically look back on stocks that were the best performing over ten year periods to see if there are any common characteristics of stock history that can help me make better investment decisions in the future.
 Google went public 10 years ago.
 To mark this milestone one of the blog writers for the Wall Street Journal wanted to see how well Google performed during this time.
 Not surprisingly, Google’s performance was outstanding.
 Using data from S&P, Google generated a compounded annual return of 30.15%.
 A $10,000 investment would be worth approximately $139,000 today.
 Only 10 other companies performed better.
 The following table shows the 10 and some key metrics I put together from S&P Capital IQ Stock Reports to see if I could discern any noticeable trends.

 S&P Capital IQ Stock Reports